 An easy mistake to make would be to think that all content you produce needs to be about making a sale.
 That isn’t the case, and especially now when people are concerned about coronavirus (Covid-19) the content you produce should be tailored to the most important needs and desires of your target audience.

 Make it helpful! – Think about each piece you produce and imagine you’re the target audience consuming it.
 Is it interesting to you?
-Is it something you would share with a friend or colleague?
+Would this be something you would share with a friend or colleague?
 Is it something you care about, or makes you interested to learn more?
 Does it impart knowledge that the consumer is eager to find out?

 If it does none of these, then is your content valuable?
 Will anyone care about it?
 If they won’t, then it might be time to rethink whether you are producing the right piece at the right time.